 Digital Humanities and Translingual Communities

 The Digital Humanities subproject within the strand focuses on technology-driven forms of communication and representation, concentrating on social and other digital media generated by language communities in the UK.
-This will involve a series of shorter projects working with key partners and collaborating institutions such as the British Library and the Royal Opera House, with the aim of developing pioneering research questions and methodologies for working with digital media.
+This involves a series of projects working with key partners and collaborating institutions such as the British Library and the Royal Opera House, with the aim of developing pioneering research questions and methodologies for working with digital media.

 Jane Winters (Chair in Digital Humanities, School of Advanced Study, University of London)

 Naomi Wells (Postdoctoral Research Associate, IMLR, School of Advanced Study, University of London)